MicrosoftDocs/visualstudio-docs/docs/ide/using-the-task-list.md

 ---
 title: Use the Task List
-description: Learn how the Task List in Visual Studio can help you track and use code comments more efficiently. ms.date: 06/22/2023 ms.topic: how-to
+description: Explore the Task List in Visual Studio and discover how the tool can help you track and use code comments more efficiently. ms.date: 06/22/2023 ms.topic: how-to
 f1_keywords: